 NO2 concentrations and trends

-The mean (min-max) NO2 concentrations were 13.3 (1.5-58.3) ug/m3 (TableTable 2).
-By living location, the mean NO2 concentrations was highest at urbanized areas (18.4 ug/m3) (Figure S1), while mean NO2 concentration was highest among median income group of ≥$75,000 (16.5 ug/m3) (Figure S2).
-When stratifying NO2 concentrations of median income groups across living location, rural areas had an increasing average concentration as income increased, urban clusters has a decreasing average concentration as income increased and urban areas showed a U shaped trend (Figure S3Figure S3 and Figure S4Figure S4).
-South Dakota had the lowest mean NO2 concentration (5.2 ug/m3), while the District of Columbia had the highest (26.3 ug/m3) (Table S1Table S1Table S1 and FigureFigure S5).
-Figure S6Figure S6 and Figure S7Figure S7 demonstrates NO2 concentrations across living location and median household income for each state.
+The mean (min-max) NO2 concentrations were 13.3 (1.5-58.3) ug/m3 (Table 2).
+By living location, the mean NO2 concentration was highest in urbanized areas (18.4 ug/m3) (Figure S1), while mean NO2 concentration was highest among the highest median income group of ≥$75,000 (16.5 ug/m3) (Figure S2).
+When stratifying NO2 concentrations by median income groups but separately for each living location, rural areas had an increasing average concentration as income increased, urban clusters has a decreasing average concentration as income increased while urbanized areas showed a U-shaped trend (Figure S3 and Figure S4).
+South Dakota had the lowest mean NO2 concentration (5.2 ug/m3), while the District of Columbia had the highest (26.3 ug/m3) (Table S1 and Figure S5).
+Figure S6 and Figure S7 demonstrates NO2 concentrations across living location and median household income for each state.

 ACBS and BRFSS results

-Overall, there were 32 states with available childhood asthma incidence rates (Table 3Table 3 and Table S3Table S2).
+Overall, there were 32 states with available childhood asthma incidence rates (Table 3 and Table S3).
 The total childhood samples included for the period (2006-2010) were 293,464 samples from the BRFSS and 16,156 samples from the ACBS.
 The BRFSS samples for each year ranged between 55,094 samples in 2006 and 61,862 in 2008.
 While the ACBS samples for each year ranged between 2,016 samples in 2006 and 4,095 in 2009.
-The weighted estimates represent the childhood population counts of available states from the ACBS and the BRFSS.
+The weighted estimates represent the childhood population counts of available states from the ACBS and the BRFSS for the year which the survey was conducted.

-The average national incidence rate for the years 2006-2010 was 12.1 per 1,000.
-The state of Montana had the lowest average childhood asthma incidence rate (IR = 4.3 per 1,000), while District of Columbia had the highest average childhood asthma incidence rate (IR = 17.7 per 1,000).
-States that did not have an incidence rate available (16 states) were assigned the average overall incidence rate of 12.1 per 1,000 (Table S2).
+The overall aggregate asthma incidence rate for the years 2006-2010 was 12.1 per 1,000 at-risk children.
+The state of Montana had the lowest aggregate childhood asthma incidence rate (IR = 4.3 per 1,000 at-risk children), while District of Columbia had the highest aggregate childhood asthma incidence rate (IR = 17.7 per 1,000 at-risk children).
+States that did not have an incidence rate available (16 states) were assigned the overall aggregate asthma incidence rate of 12.1 per 1,000 at-risk children (Table S2).

 Asthma incident cases

-Using state-specific asthma incidence rates the estimated number of childhood asthma incident cases were 754,893 in 2010 (TableTable 4).
+Using state-specific asthma incidence rates, the estimated number of childhood asthma incident cases were 754,893 in 2010 (Table 4).
 By living location, 19% lived in a rural area, while 9% and 72% lived in an urban cluster and urbanized area, respectively.
 The largest percentage of childhood asthma cases (28%) lived in an income block group of $50,000 to <$75,000, while the lowest percentage (4%) lived in the lowest income block group of <$20,000.
-The state with the lowest number of estimated childhood asthma incident cases was Montana with 900 cases, while the state with the largest number was Texas with 99,100 cases (TableTable S3).
+The state with the lowest number of estimated childhood asthma incident cases was Montana with 900 cases, while the state with the largest number was Texas with 99,100 cases (Table S4).

 Attributable number of cases and fraction